shoejunk/ShoeEngine/docs/AIContributorGuide.md

 2. All executables are placed in `build/bin/<Config>`
 3. DLLs are automatically copied to executable directories
 4. The project uses C++17 features
+5. To generate the project files, use the bat file: `./generate.bat`
+6. To build the project, use the bat file: `./build.bat`.
+The output will go to build_output.txt
+7. To run tests, use the bat file: `./test.bat`.
+You always need to build first before running tests.
+8. To run the release version of the project, use the bat file: `./release.bat`
+9. To run the debug version of the project, use the bat file: `./debug.bat`

 When responding to tasks, always:
 1. Confirm your understanding of the requirements